SeniorWizard/laptimer/README.md

 * third sector also slower, note that we are now more than 10 seconds slower indicated by `+9.99` as we pass the start-finish line to lap 3
 * first sector is then completed in `14.40`, a new best for this sector by `-1.94`, while our previous slow sector 2 and 3 still makes our pseudo laptime slower by almos 10 seconds.

+## Future improvements and notes

+It is a bit clumsey and heavy, and there are a lot of vibrations in a gokart.
+Make use of a smaller and lighter display and a arduino nano would help a lot.
+Alternative just using a buzzer and some kind of beep/knock system could be almost as effetive and remove the needs for both wire and display (eg one short beep for each tenth faster, and long beep for slower).